Tangent $\infty$-categories and Goodwillie calculus: Weil-Algebras and Tangent Categories

 See~\cite[Ex.
-2(iii)]{garner:2018} for further details. \item The category $\mathbb{C}\mathrm{Ring}$ of commutative rings (with identity) has a tangent structure given by $T^A(R) := A \otimes R$, i.e. with tangent bundle functor $T(R) = R[x]/(x^2)$. \item The category $\bcat{X}$ of `infinitesimally linear' objects in a model of synthetic differential geometry (SDG) has a tangent structure whose tangent bundle functor $T: \bcat{X} \to \bcat{X}$ is given by the exponential $T(C) = C^D$ where $D$ is an `object of infinitesimals' in $\bcat{X}$.
+2(iii)]{garner:2018} for further details. \item The category $\CRig$ of commutative semirings has a tangent structure given by $T^A(R) := A \otimes R$, i.e.\ with tangent bundle functor $T(R) = R[x]/(x^2)$.
+This structure restricts to a tangent structure on the full subcategory $\CRing$ of commutative rings. \item The tangent structure on $\Sch$ of (2) restricts to a tangent structure on affine schemes, i.e.\ on $\CRing^{op}$, in which the tangent bundle functor $U: \CRing^{op} \to \CRing^{op}$ is such that $U^{op}$ is left adjoint to the tangent bundle functor $T: \CRing \to \CRing$ of (3). \item The category $\Weil$ has a tangent structure given by the canonical action of a monoidal category on itself. \item The category $\bcat{X}$ of `infinitesimally linear' objects in a model of synthetic differential geometry (SDG) has a tangent structure whose tangent bundle functor $T: \bcat{X} \to \bcat{X}$ is given by the exponential $T(C) = C^D$ where $D$ is an `object of infinitesimals' in $\bcat{X}$.
 See~\cite[5.1]{cockett/cruttwell:2014} for more details. \item Let $\bcat{X}$ be any category.
-Then there is a trivial tangent structure on $\bcat{X}$ in which $T^A: \bcat{X} \to \bcat{X}$ is the identity functor for every Weil-algebra $A$.. \item Let $\bcat{X}$ be a tangent category with tangent bundle functor $T$, and let $\mathbb{I}$ be a category.
-Then the functor category $\Fun(\mathbb{I},\bcat{X})$ has a tangent structure whose tangent bundle functor is composition with $T$. \end{enumerate} \end{examples}
+Then there is a \emph{trivial tangent structure} on $\bcat{X}$ in which $T^A: \bcat{X} \to \bcat{X}$ is the identity functor for every Weil-algebra $A$. \item Let $\bcat{X}$ be a tangent category with tangent bundle functor $T$, and let $\bcat{J}$ be a category.
+Then the functor category $\Fun(\bcat{J},\bcat{X})$ has a tangent structure whose tangent bundle functor is composition with $T$. \item Any cartesian differential category (CDC) in the sense of~\cite{blute/cockett/seely:2009} has a tangent structure in which the tangent bundle functor is given by $T(A) = A \times A$; see~\cite[4.7]{cockett/cruttwell:2014}. \end{enumerate} \end{examples}